Trump fills homeland security, environment, China ambassador jobs

 TOUGH TALK

 Trump talked tough during the campaign about deporting all of the estimated 11 million illegal immigrants in the United States and building a wall along the Mexican border.
-But since the election he has softened his comments on deportation and referred to some illegal immigrants "terrific people."
+But since the election he has softened his comments on deportation and referred to some illegal immigrants as "terrific people."

-Kelly would work in tandem with Republican Senator Jeff Sessions, Trump's pick for attorney general who is a leading advocate of cracking down on illegal immigration.
+Kelly would work in tandem with Republican Senator Jeff Sessions, Trump's pick for attorney general, who is a leading advocate of cracking down on illegal immigration.

-Kelly would head a department in charge of securing borders against illegal immigration, protecting the president, responding to natural disasters and coordinating intelligence and counterterrorism.
+The former four-star general would head a department in charge of securing borders against illegal immigration, protecting the president, responding to natural disasters and coordinating intelligence and counterterrorism.

 He formerly headed the Southern Command, responsible for U.S. military activities and relationships in Latin America and the Caribbean.
 He was a proponent of keeping open the U.S. military prison in Guantanamo Bay, Cuba.